This document has been archived and replaced by NSF 22-053.NSF 21-060

 The SBIR and STTR Program at NSF solicit proposals based on groundbreaking scientific discoveries or significant engineering breakthroughs from small businesses consistent with NSF's mission to promote the progress of science; to advance the national health, prosperity, and welfare; and to secure the national defense.

 The NSF SBIR/STTR Programs are technology-agnostic and do not seek to address specific technical challenges.
 The portfolio is divided into broad technology areas listed here: https://seedfund.nsf.gov/portfolio/.
 Note: This list is NOT exhaustive.
-A small business has the freedom to pursue any technology and market area (with the exception of technology advances requiring clinical trials, discussed in Question 35 below).
-The Program's proposal review does NOT take into account how well a proposal fits into a specific topic.
+A small business has the freedom to pursue any technology and market area, with two two exceptions: 1.
+Projects where the envisioned commercialization pathway involves the production, distribution or sale of chemical components, natural or synthetic variations thereof, or other derivatives related to Schedule I controlled substances; and, 2.
+Efforts where NSF funding is requested for clinical trials (discussed in Question 35 below).

 What is innovative research and how do I gauge whether my research is a good fit?